 From Robert Spiller, The Philobiblon Club of Philadelphia: The First Eighty Years, 1893-1973.

-IMPORTANT: Be sure to mark your calendars with the following dates for winter/spring 2024 meetings:
+Mark your calendar with the following dates for 2024/2025:

 For more information and to RSVP to attend a meeting, email philobiblonclub1893@gmail.com